tldr-pages/tldr/pages/common/esbuild.md

 # esbuild

-> An extremely fast JavaScript bundler and minifier.
+> JavaScript bundler and minifier built for speed.
 > More information: <https://esbuild.github.io/>.

 - Bundle a JavaScript application and print to stdout: